 Cover housing drainage should be considered in the planning stages of the pool project.
 Drains must be 3" diameter (3,000 GPH) minimum.
 The best drain is a 4" diameter (6,000 GPH) PVC schedule 40, bottom exit drain that runs to daylight (open air).
 If the site topography has no significant slope, the finished pool height should be elevated 24" above the surrounding grade.
 The size and number of drains should increase with the pool size.
 Drains should not be located in the center, but rather at the ends where they are more accessible to servicing.
 Stub drains before gunite.
 If using a form for the cover housing, use a closet flange to attach the drain stub to the form.
 The cover housing floor may be pitched towards drain for a total fall of 1-1/2".
 Never make the housing less than 14" deep.
-If it is not possible to drain to daylight, an adequately sized drywell or pump-out pit must be used.
-DO NOT use "French drains" where the drain is buried in a hole with gravel.
+If it is not possible to drain to daylight, an adequately sized drywell or pump out must be used.
+DO NOT use "french drains" where the drain is buried in a hole with gravel.
 These types of drains typically fail within a year.
-Soil may have poor drainage or become saturated in heavy rains.
 Even the largest gravel pit will not work when silt and debris clog the end of the drain.
-An open bottom 24" diameter dry well has 36 times the surface of a 4" pipe can be cleaned out and accommodate a sump pump.
+A open bottom 24" diameter dry well has 36 times the surface of a 4" pipe and can be cleaned out and accommodate a sump pump.
 If the cover housing will be the overfill drain, it must be able to handle a forgotten hose (600-1500 GPH) or rainfall.
-If a 20 X 40 pool is left uncovered during a storm that has 2" rainfall per hour, the drain would have to handle 1,000 GPH.
-The drain must work!
+If a 20 x 40 pool is left uncovered during a storm that has 2" rainfall per hour, the drain would have to handle 1,000 GPH